laitaotao/ncrs/readme.txt

 Our code is based on the framework of [1].
 The code is an example for 3D motion segmentation by using homography matrix.
+More details about the use of the code please see readme-2.txt.
 The order of performing the code is as follows：
 1. script_Fundamental_Hypo_mMultiSamp
 2. script_Fundamental_ORK_RandSamp